DiegoG1019/DiegoG.TelegramBot/README.md

 - `Processor` is the `TelegramBotCommandClient` this command's instance belongs to.
 It's automatically set by the Client upon loading, but due to limitations, it's freely settable.
 Please refrain from doing that.
 - `Action` It's the response issued by the bot upon the command being executed.
   - `bool hold` if this is set to true, it specifies to the command execution engine that all subsequent messages from that user forwarded to `ActionReply` until `ActionReply` returns `hold = false`.
 This can be used for multi-message conversations with the user, and it's used extensively by the `ChatBot` class (explained below)
   - `params BotAction[] action` are the actions to be queued by the execution engine as soon as the command returns.
 They are executed in order.
+If `null`, no action will be executed, and the user will receive no response.
   - `params string[] Message` each of the strings here passed are translated into an array of `b => b.SendTextMessageAsync(msg.Chat.Id, m, replyToMessageId: msg.MessageId);` and stored. __`Message msg` or `BotCommandArguments args` are required for this__
 - `ActionReply` when `bool hold` is set to true by a previous `Action` or held true by `ActionReply` *all* messages by that specific user will be automatically forwarded to `ActionReply`.
 This is usually done to hold conversations with the user.
 The command is responsible for maintaining the conversation's state, and thus preferably, responsible for maintaining a way to obtain per-user state, such as the use of a `Dictionary<long, TContext>` using `User.Id` as the `long` key